 adapted from a press release issued by Rockefeller University, 11/16/2001

-Scientists at last may have determined how mental retardation develops in people with fragile X syndrome, a condition caused by the inherited loss of an essential protein, termed the fragile X mental retardation protein (FMRP).
-The new research demonstrates that FMRP controls the fate of several specific proteins in brain cells and thus may explain why the absence of this single protein can cause the range of physical, cognitive and behavioral abnormalities characteristic of fragile X syndrome.
+Scientists at last may have determined how intellectual disability develops in people with Fragile X syndrome, a condition caused by the inherited loss of an essential protein, termed the Fragile X protein FMRP.
+The new research demonstrates that FMRP controls the fate of several specific proteins in brain cells and thus may explain why the absence of this single protein can cause the range of physical, cognitive and behavioral abnormalities characteristic of Fragile X syndrome.

-“This work represents a new understanding of mental retardation,” says Robert B. Darnell, M.D., Ph.D., a principal investigator of the current research and a professor at The Rockefeller University.
+“This work represents a new understanding of intellectual disability,” says Robert B. Darnell, M.D., Ph.D., a principal investigator of the current research and a professor at The Rockefeller University.
 “Our findings suggest entirely new ways of thinking about treating the problems these patients have.”

 The research, reported in two papers appearing in the Nov.
 16, 2001 issue of Cell, was conducted by scientists at The Rockefeller University in collaboration with researchers from the Emory University School of Medicine.
 One study was initiated by Darnell, head of the Laboratory of Molecular Neuro-Oncology at Rockefeller, and the other by Stephen T. Warren, Ph.D., an investigator at Emory University School of Medicine and Howard Hughes Medical Institute.

-“The problem of fragile X is intriguing, because the loss of a single protein causes a variety of behavioral and physical changes,” says Jennifer Darnell, Ph.D., lead author of one of the Cell reports and a research assistant professor at Rockefeller.
-“Before this, the consequences of losing the fragile X mental retardation protein on other brain proteins was unknown.”
+“The problem of Fragile X is intriguing, because the loss of a single protein causes a variety of behavioral and physical changes,” says Jennifer Darnell, Ph.D., lead author of one of the Cell reports and a research assistant professor at Rockefeller.
+“Before this, the consequences of losing the Fragile X protein on other brain proteins was unknown.”